A step‑by‑step guide to crafting the perfect custom suit in Brisbane

 2. Design and fabric selection

-Next, you'll explore hundreds of fabrics and choose the colour, weight and texture that resonate with you.
+Next, you'll explore our extensive range of premium fabrics and choose the colour, weight and texture that resonate with you.
 We'll help you decide on lapel style (notch, peak or shawl), pocket configuration (straight or slanted), trouser pleats, cuffs and vent options.
 For wedding suits, we often incorporate special lining colours or monograms.
-This stage ensures your suit looks cohesive and expresses your taste.
+This stage ensures your suit looks cohesive and expresses your personal style.

 3. Baste fitting

 Several weeks later, you'll try on your suit in "baste" form.
-At this stage the garment is roughly assembled using temporary stitching so adjustments are easily made.
+At this stage, the garment is roughly assembled using temporary stitching, so adjustments are easily made.
 You'll see how the fabric drapes and moves with you.
 We fine‑tune the fit, adjusting the shoulder slope, waist suppression, sleeve length and trouser taper, until every seam sits just right.
-This iterative fitting is a hallmark of bespoke tailoring and ensures the final garment fits flawlessly.

 4. Final fitting and delivery